DanCarl857/whoIsInTown/README.md

 ## Running the app

-In the project directory, you can run:

 _Before running the app, you should have vite installed_

-### npm i -g vite
+### `npm i -g vite`

-Install all the dependencies need for the project to work properly
+Install all the dependencies needed for the project to work properly

 ### `npm install`